thcorre/SRv6-FlexAlgo-Telemetry-Lab-with-Nokia-SROS/README.md

 ![Screenshot 2024-02-22 at 11 33 58 AM](https://github.com/thcorre/SRv6-with-Nokia-SROS/assets/12113139/cbc7fe81-b6be-46fc-a4c6-e88f9774e6ee)

-Grafana dashboards are provided to check the latency in "real" time (5-10s updates).
+Grafana dashboards are provided to check:
-One Linux client sending traffic to another client (unidirectional) through a L3VPN (EVPN IFL).
+* The state of the interfaces for each node
+* The latency on the links in "real" time (delay measurement interval via STAMP)
+* The number of BGP peers/routes per node
+* The CPU/memory per node

 ## Requirements
 Versions used are: